-The College of IST requires doctoral students to take two online module trainings in Human Subjects Research and Responsible Conduct of Research, along with five hours of discussion-based training that is covered in the two IST 590 seminar courses.
+The College of IST requires doctoral students to take two online module trainings in Human Subjects Research and Responsible Conduct of Research, along with five hours of discussion-based training that is covered in IST 590 (graduate colloquium).
 Master's students will receive comparable training via other methods.
 This training plan and student participation report is available from the Office for Research Protections upon request.